Red Ribbon Army: Android 17

 Android 17 (人造人間17号, Jinzōningen Jū Nana Gō) is a Red Ribbon Android created by Doctor Gero.
 Along with his sister Android 18, 17 is released by Doctor Gero as a last resort to fend off Goku's associates, but he turns on Gero and kills him instead.
-They continue to search for Goku, but is later absorbed by Cell.
+They continue to search for Goku, but he is later absorbed by Cell.
 He is brought back to life when those killed by Cell are revived with the Dragon Balls.
-By the events of Dragon Ball Super, 17 works as a forest ranger in a remote island filled with rare animals.
+By the events of Dragon Ball Super, 17 works as a forest ranger on a remote island filled with rare animals.
 It is revealed in Super that he is married and has three children, two of whom are adopted.
 He is recruited by Team Universe 7 for the Tournament of Power, where he secured victory on their behalf.
 Wishing upon the tournament prize, the Super Dragon Balls, he asks for all the universes erased during the tournament to be restored.

 Akira Toriyama came up with 17 and 18 after his editor at the time, Kazuhiko Torishima, expressed his displeasure with Androids 19 and 20 as the intended arc villains shortly after their debut.
 17's brief appearance during the Boo arc was originally intended to be Lunch, who is not otherwise seen during the second half of the manga.
 Toriyama revealed Android 17's real name as Lapis (ラピス, Rapisu) in 2014.

 Shigeru Nakahara voices Android 17 in all Japanese media.
 In the English Funimation dub, 17 is voiced by Chuck Huber.
 Huber thought of Android 17 as his biggest role since "nobody liked Garlic Jr. as much as they liked Android 17."
 Huber considered the role his easiest and a "voice actor vacation", as under the direction of Christopher Sabat he did not have to put on a voice and was advised to be calmer in his dialect.
-Huber personally found the character to be a "giant jerk" though he liked 17 for the characteristic.
+Huber personally found the character to be a "giant jerk," though he liked 17 for the characteristic.

 Android 18

 Android 18 (人造人間18号, Jinzōningen Jū Hachi Gō) is the sister of Android 17.
 After being released, she travels with Androids 16 and 17 to find and kill Goku; however, they are interrupted by Cell and the Dragon Team several times.
-She and 17 are eventually absorbed by Cell, but later during the Cell Games, a hard blow from Gohan causes Cell to regurgitate her.
-Although Krillin is unable to wish for her to be turned into a human, he is able to have her self-destruct device removed.
-She settles down with Krillin, and at some point, they have a daughter named Marron (マーロン, Māron).
+She and 17 are eventually absorbed by Cell, but later, during the Cell Games, a hard blow from Gohan causes Cell to regurgitate her.
+Although Krillin is unable to wish for her to be turned into a human, he can have her self-destruct device removed.
+She settles down with Krillin.
+At some point, they have a daughter named Marron (マーロン, Māron).
 18 continues to make recurring appearances as a secondary character, and later fights for Team Universe 7 in the Tournament Of Power arc.